 Each scholarship will vary in terms of the amount of money awarded, eligibility criteria, application requirements, and deadline to apply.

 If you would like to know more about managing your finances, which is beyond the scope of this information, please feel free to email the Canadian Hard of Hearing Association BC Youth Peer Support Program as they offer workshops on this topic.
-You can always visit the financial planner at your bank, however this person may not have a full understanding of the extra expenses related to your hearing access.

 As a Deaf, hard of hearing and DeafBlind student, your communication access needs and preferences can vary, depending on the situation and context.
-When determining the most effective accommodations for the classroom, or online, there are many aspects to consider.
+When determining the most effective accommodations for the classroom or online, there are many aspects to consider.
 It is possible that if you are hard of hearing, using an assistive listening system in the classroom, such as an FM system is great, but this may not be as effective in a virtual classroom.
 In this case, a speech-to-text option such as TypeWell or CART will be a more effective option.
 If you are a Deaf student, a sign language interpreter may be effective for some classes, but TypeWell or CART may be a better choice for other courses.
 Because everyone’s communication needs are unique, and classroom instruction and environments vary, a one-size-fits-all approach does not work.